Set 15: Form, Structure & Sense (Intermediate)

 PASSAGE

-The economist's analysis, which contradicted widely accepted _______ challenged policymakers to reconsider their approach to fiscal reform.
+Recent studies show that the economist's analysis, which contradicted widely accepted _______ challenged policymakers to reconsider their approach to fiscal reform.

 Which choice completes the text so that it conforms to the conventions of Standard English?